Learn what search engine marketing (SEM) is, why it’s important, and how it has changed over time.

 Set Yourself up for Success

-Creating a matching post-click experience for every ad can be resource intensive and unrealistic if you have to rely on developers to create each post-click landing page.
+Creating a matching post-click landing page for every ad can be resource intensive and unrealistic if you have to rely on developers to create each post-click landing page.
 But with a post-click landing page platform like Instapage, you can quickly build, optimize, and test mobile-responsive post-click landing pages at scale.

-With high-quality post-click experiences, you’ll see higher click-through rates, conversion rates, and quality scores, while also earning lower cost-per-clicks and customer acquisition costs.
+With high-quality post-click landing pages, you’ll see higher click-through rates, conversion rates, and quality scores, while also earning lower cost-per-clicks and customer acquisition costs.
 Start getting the results you deserve with Instapage Instapage.